Get results. Guaranteed.

 You can contact one of the Varsity Tutors' educational counselors to gain information about a New York City GRE class.
 Please do not wait until the last minute to prepare for your ACT exam.
 The staff will work alongside you to find a class that fits into your active schedule.
 Give Varsity Tutors a call and begin planning your educational future today.

-Aron: New York GRE course instructor
+Jason: New York GRE course instructor

-Gwendolen: New York GRE course instructor
+Amy: New York GRE course instructor

 Education & Certification